elvezjp/IXV-util-MarkItDown/README_en.md

 ## Distribution / Updates

-- Binaries are published on GitHub Releases.
+- Binaries are planned to be published on GitHub Releases
-- Windows: use Inno Setup / NSIS to create installers.
+- Windows: Inno Setup / NSIS installer creation recommended
-- macOS: create `.dmg` with `hdiutil create`.
+- macOS: `.dmg` creation with `hdiutil create`
-- Automatic updates can be implemented with Sparkle on macOS or a custom updater on Windows.
+- Automatic updates can use Sparkle (macOS) or custom updater (Windows)

 ---